-The best CrossFit gloves
+Best CrossFit gloves

 Materials

-You can find CrossFit gloves made of suede, leather, and neoprene, which are all flexible, supportive materials.
-Suede and leather are slightly stiffer and require more time to break in, but that allows them to provide better support and protection.
-Neoprene is stretchier and more flexible, which can be more comfortable for some users, but it doesn’t offer as much support and protection as suede or leather.
+You can find CrossFit gloves made of suede, leather and neoprene, which are all flexible, supportive materials.
+Suede and leather are slightly stiffer and require more time to break in, but that lets them provide better support and protection.
+Neoprene is stretchier and more flexible, which can be more comfortable, but it doesn’t offer as much support and protection as suede or leather.

 Color

-Most CrossFit gloves are black, but you can find some styles that feature additional colors.
+Most CrossFit gloves are black, but you can find some styles that offer additional colors.
 This usually involves a lining or stitching in a color that contrasts with the black.
-Available color options can vary depending on the glove material — neoprene gloves don’t offer too many choices, but you can find color variety with suede and leather.
+Available color options can vary depending on the glove material; neoprene gloves don’t offer too many choices, but you can find color variety with suede and leather.

 How much you can expect to spend on CrossFit gloves

-You can pay between $6 and $40 for a pair of CrossFit gloves.
-Basic neoprene pairs typically cost between $6 and $15, while more protective neoprene, leather, and suede pairs go for $15 to $25.
-For the highest-quality suede and leather gloves, expect to pay $25 to $40.
+You can pay $6-$40 for a pair of CrossFit gloves.
+Basic neoprene pairs typically cost $6-$15, while more protective neoprene, leather and suede pairs go for $15-$25.
+For the highest-quality suede and leather gloves, expect to pay $25-$40.

 CrossFit gloves FAQ